HYDERABAD TOURISM GUIDE

 Hyderabad is called as the second Silicon Valley in India after Bangalore.
 Hyderabad has a Software Technology Park with leading industries like Intergraph, UUNET, TCS, Wipro, Baan, Satyam, Park International, etc.

 Charminar is a majestic architectural monument standing at the heart of the old city of Hyderabad, built by Mohammad Quli Qutub Shah in 1591 supposedly to commemorate the eradication of plague from Hyderabad.

-Mecca Masjid is one of the largest mosques in India accommodating upto 10,000 worshippers.
+Mecca Masjid is one of the largest mosques in India accommodating up to 10,000 worshippers.
 This is the biggest mosque in Hyderabad and lies within hundred yards to the southwest of Charminar.
-The constructions of this mosque was started by Sultan Muhammad Qutub Shah, the work continued during the reign of Abdullah Qutub Shah and Abul Hassan Tana Shah and was completed in 1694 by the Mughal Emperor Aurangzeb.
+The construction of this mosque was started by Sultan Muhammad Qutub Shah, the work continued during the reign of Abdullah Qutub Shah and Abul Hassan Tana Shah and was completed in 1694 by the Mughal Emperor Aurangzeb.

 Salar Jung Museum

 The Salar Jung Museum is the largest one-man collection of antiques in the world.
 The museum exhibits over 35,000 objects of art like Chinese Porcelain, Aurangazeb’s Sword, and Daggers belonging to Queen Noor Jehan, Emperor Jahangir & Shah Jahan, Sculpture, Indian paintings & Persian carpets.
 Some of the highlights are the Veiled Rebecca, the translucent white marble statue by Bezoni, the Arms section, The Jade section & the Oriental Section.